OnFireByte/covidDiscordBot/readme.md

 ## Init Setup

 You have to do this on the first time.
+No need after that

 1. install module